justinsgithub/Oh-My-LazyVim/README.md

 The config files are structured to allow keeping up to date with new plugins and features in this repo while not messing up your own customizations / changes.

-To be safe try not to modify any files in the lua/oh-my-lazyvim directory.
+Do not modify any files in the lua/_oml directory.
 The files are organized to where you should be able to make any changes and customizations you want without touching any files in that directory.

 ## Contributing and Todos